The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 IEC 62366-1 requires a usability engineering file with specific content.
 This largely overlaps with FDA requirements.
 Clever structuring saves a considerable amount of documentation effort.

-4.3 Particularities and practical tips
+4.3 Particularities and Practical Tips

 1. Plan for US users early on